MeixuanEd/GridSTAGE/README.md

 ## **Outputs:**

   1. Time-series data corresponding to the entire network and with respect to an event can be generated based on nonlinear time-domain simulations.
-  2. Based on the specified PMU locations, synthesized PMU data is created and stored appropriately into the scenario folder under the 'Results' directory.
+  2. Based on the specified PMU locations, synthesized PMU data is created and stored appropriately into the scenario folder under the 'Results' directory (each batch run creates a separate Scenario# folder).
   3. Each Scenario information is also stored in a separate text file (ScenarioDescription.txt) and CSV file (ScenarioDescription.csv) inside the Scenario folder itself.

 ## **Output Data files: (.mat files)**